syhner/dotfiles/README.md

   # then, start a new shell session (which will give the home-manager CLI)
   ```

-- Rebuild the system configuration with either
+- Rebuild and activate the system configuration with either
-  - the preconfigured alias `nixswitch` (this is set up to also rebuild the home configuration, unless home-manager standalone was set up)
+  - the preconfigured alias `nixswitch` (this will also rebuild and activate home-manager, whether it is set up as a system module or as a standalone module)
   - or one of
     ```sh
     # NixOS
     sudo nixos-rebuild switch --flake .
-    # macOS
+    # macOS with nix-darwin
     sudo darwin-rebuild switch --flake .
     # home-manager standalone
     home-manager switch --flake .